KaiNorberg/Volund/README.md

 ## Getting Started

 To get started with Volund, it is recommended to use Visual Studio 2022 or gmake.
-Other tool sets may work, but are not officially tested.
+Other toolsets may work, but are not officially tested.
 You will need to be using Windows or Linux to build Volund.

 <ins>**1.
 Cloning (downloading) this repository**</ins>